ORGANISATION/COMPANYSapienza Università di Roma

 Ready to apply?

 For the instructions on how to prepare and submit your application, go to this page.
-Pay close attention to the specificities of the application procedure for positions with Sapienza University of Rome: applications can only be sent between the 17th of March and the 16th of April and particular documents need to be submitted.
+Pay close attention to the specificities of the application procedure for positions with Sapienza University of Rome: besides the documents required to apply to all Inspire4Nature positions, you will need to fill additional forms specific to the University of Rome.
+You should then submit your application file directly by email to the University of Rome.

 EURAXESS offer ID: 281263